U.S. Senate prepares to vote on one coronavirus aid package while working on another

 “This is not a time for small thinking.
 This is not a time for small measures,” Schumer said on the Senate floor.
 “This is a time to be bold, to be aggressive.”

-Not all senators are expected to support the $105 billion House-passed bill on Wednesday.
+Not all senators were expected to support the $105 billion House-passed bill Wednesday.
 Some Republicans worry that the sick-leave provisions could heap costs on small businesses.

 Senator Rand Paul, a conservative Republican, proposed paying for some of the new spending by ending U.S. involvement in Afghanistan.
 The Senate rejected that idea.

-But Senate Majority Leader Mitch McConnell was urging his colleagues to approve the House-passed bill quickly.
+But McConnell was urging his colleagues to approve the House-passed bill quickly.

 Mnuchin privately warned this week that unemployment could hit 20% if Congress does not act.